fishinwind/workshop/rst/Classes/class-11.rst

         elif i % 4 == 3:
             qual = line
             # here have name, seq, qual from a single record

+note how this fairly closely matches our english explanation of the fastq format.

 zip
 ===